gatsbyjs/gatsby/docs/docs/sourcing-from-sanity.md

 While developing, it can often be beneficial to get updates without having to manually restart the build process.
 By setting `watchMode` to true, this plugin will set up a listener which watches for changes.
 When it detects a change, the document in question is updated in real-time and will be reflected immediately.

-When setting `overlayDrafts` to true, each small change to the draft will immediately be applied.
+If you add an [environement token](#using-env-variables) and set `overlayDrafts` to true, each small change to the draft will immediately be applied.

 ## Generating pages